elixir-lang/elixir/ROADMAP.md

 * Do not eval code when reading files instead, quickly compile them to a module
 * Method dispatch to types specified at parse time could be optimized by skipping method lookup
-* regexps could be inlined to avoid runtime compilation.
-Inlining can happen by using Erlang's inline directive with hidden local methods.